springlie/smart_switcher/README.md

 # smart_switcher #

-A auto-detect proxy switcher fot http, https, ftp, rsync, ssh, git protocols.
+Auto-detect proxy switcher in terminal for http, https, ftp, rsync, git protocols.
+It supports many tools such as wget, yum, portage, brew ...

 ----------